-- /ii/ In 2016, the Company entered with Croatian Bank for Reconstruction and Development into a long-term loan agreement for HRK 17,400,000, repayable over 8 years, 1-year and 10 months grace period, 3% interest rate, for the renovation of facilities and upgrading the classification of Hotel Omorika and hotel Varaždin (Katarina). - /lii/ In 2016, the Company entered with Croatian Bank for Reconstruction and Development into a long-term loan agreement for HRK 10 million, repayable over 8 years, 1-year and 3 months grace period, 3% interest rate, for the renovation of facilities and upgrading the classification of Hotel Varaždin (Katarina). - /iv/ In 2016, the Company entered with Privredna banka Zagreb d.d. into a long-term loan agreement for EUR 7,400,000, repayable over 6 years, 1-year and 6 months grace period, 2.6% interest rate, for the renovation of facilities and upgrading the classification of Hotel Varaždin (Katarina) and Hotel Esplanade and to purchase the receivables from Veneto banka d.d.
+- In 2015, the Group entered with the Croatian Bank for Reconstruction and Development into a long-term loan agreement for HRK 7 million, repayable over 5 years, 1-year grace period, 3% interest rate, for the renovation of facilities and upgrading the classification of Hotel Omorika and Selce Auto-Camp. - /ii/ In 2016, the Group entered with Croatian Bank for Reconstruction and Development into a long-term loan agreement for HRK 17,400,000, repayable over 8 years, 1-year and 10 months grace period, 3% interest rate, for the renovation of facilities and upgrading of Hotel Omorika and hotel Varaždin (Katarina). - /lii/ In 2016, the Group entered with Croatian Bank for Reconstruction and Development into a long-term loan agreement for HRK 10 million, repayable over 8 years, 1-year and 3 months grace period, 3% interest rate, for the renovation of facilities and upgrading of Hotel Varaždin (Katarina). - In 2016, the Group entered with Privredna banka Zagreb d.d. into a long-term loan agreement for EUR 7,400,000, repayable over 6 years, 1-year and 6 months grace period, 2.6% interest rate, for the renovation of facilities and upgrading of Hotel Varaždin (Katarina) and Hotel Esplanade and to purchase the receivables from Veneto banka d.d.
 This Agreement was entered into in December of 2016.
-The amount of EUR 7,343,852 was drawn under the loan, and the loan commencement date was 20 July 2019. - /v/ In 2019, the Company entered with Privredna banka Zagreb d.d. into a long-term loan agreement for EUR 12,250,000, repayable over 12 years, 2.05% interest rate, for the renovation of facilities and upgrading the classification of Ad Turres resort, Selce Campsite swimming pool and allotment, hotel Katarina, hotel Omorika, Kačjak resort, Slaven pavilions and hotel Esplanade. - /vi/ In 2019, the Company entered into a long-term loan agreement with Erste&Steiermärkische Bank d.d. for a loan of EUR 13,441,000.00, repayable over 10 years, with an interest rate 2.1%, to be used for investments purchasing and other costs of acquiring Club Adriatic d.o.o.
-Zagreb.
+The amount of EUR 7,343,852 was drown under the loan, and the loan commencement date was 20 July 2019. - /v/ In 2019, the Group entered with Privredna banka Zagreb d.d. into a long-term loan agreement for EUR 12,250,000, repayable over 12 years, 2.05% interest rate, for the renovation of facilities and reclassification to a higher class Ad Turres resort, Selce Campsite swimming pool and allotment, hotel Katarina, hotel Omorika, Kačjak resort, Slaven pavilions and hotel Esplanade. - /iv/ The loan with Erste&Steiermärkische d.d. is secured by a mortgage registered on land reg. folio no. 2485, cadastral parcel no. 2988/69, i.e. Forest Baško Polje Resort with the total surface area of 283,143 sqm, registered in c.m.
+Bast-Baška Voda.
+On 10 October 2014, a pre-bankruptcy settlement procedure was initiated against Club Adriatic d.o.o., and accordingly, long-term liabilities to banks were due and reclassified as non-current liabilities.
+All liabilities to Erste&Steiermärkische d.d. bank were settled by payment under the pre-bankruptcy settlement, on 5 March 2020. - /viii/ The loans from Slatinska banka d.d. were settled by purchasing the creditor's claim by the company Jadran d.d., whereby Jadran became a new creditor in the pre-bankruptcy settlement and was settled by payment under the pre-bankruptcy settlement, on 5 March 2020.

-31. OTHER NON-CURRENT LIABILITIES
+29. OTHER NON-CURRENT LIABILITIES

 31 December 2019 31 December 2020

-Bankruptcy Plan /i/ 61,720 61,720
+Bankruptcy Plan /i/ 61.720 61,720

 TOTAL 61,720 61,720